 If there is sin within the church fellowship (either in an individual’s life or in a small group) this must be addressed otherwise its influence will spread and affect the whole body of believers (1 Cor 5:6).
 Loving and humble restoration without condemnation is to be the motive for holding others accountable in matters of doctrine and lifestyle, not personal preferences or in disputable matters.

-See also: church (discipline), comfort zone, commandments, consequences, correction, crime and punishment, dealings of God, disciple/discipleship, divine judgement, justice, obedience, punishment, put off/put on, self-discipline, spiritual disciplines, thinking/thoughts, training, undisciplined, wrath of God.
+See also: character, church (discipline), comfort zone, commandments, consequences, correction, crime and punishment, dealings of God, disciple/discipleship, divine judgement, justice, obedience, parents/parenting, punishment, put off/put on, self-discipline, spiritual disciplines, thinking/thoughts, training, undisciplined, wrath of God.